Health News Roundup: Taiwan says COVID vaccine talks held up on China sales deal; The case for testing Pfizer's Paxlovid for treating long COVID and more | Health

 Reports of two patients who found relief from long COVID after taking Pfizer Inc's antiviral Paxlovid, including a researcher who tested it on herself, provide intriguing evidence for clinical trials to help those suffering from the debilitating condition, experts and advocates say.
 The researcher said her chronic fatigue symptoms, which "felt like a truck hit me," are gone after taking the two-drug oral therapy.

-South Korea lifts most COVID precautions as new cases dip to two-month low
+South Korea lifts most COVID precautions as new cases dip to a two-month low

 Almost all residents of Indonesia's most populous island of Java have antibodies against COVID-19, owing to a combination of prior infection and vaccination against the virus, a government-commissioned survey showed.
 The March study of 2,100 people, conducted on Java, home to 150 million people, and Bali, Indonesia's top tourism destination, revealed 99.2% of people had COVID antibodies, a 6 percentage point increase from a December survey.

-Omicron infection induces limited immune response in unvaccinated; COVID hospital deaths rise on weekends
+Omicron infection induces a limited immune response in unvaccinated; COVID hospital deaths rise on weekends

 J&J settles West Virginia opioid litigation for $99 million